 Eventually, beginning in the late 1980s, police departments began to require the arrest of domestic violence suspects in cases where there was sufficient evidence of abuse.
 These widespread changes both acknowledged that domestic violence as a criminal offense and provided immediate safety for the victims.

 Although, thankfully, domestic violence is taken more seriously today by authorities, they are only able to act when they receive a report.
 Victims will sometimes not ask for help for fear of the consequences that a report may have on their relationships or reputation.
 Fortunately, there are other options such as speaking with a family law attorney in a completely confidential setting.
-There are experienced and understanding attorneys in your area who can speak with you today and even provide a free initial evaluation of your matter.
+Get started by contacting one near you today.